tsopin/storefront-demo/Readme.md

-# Project Title: Shopify Storefront Demo React Native App
+# Shopify Storefront Product Browser

 ## Overview:

 This project is a React Native app using the Shopify Storefront API.
 It displays collections and products from a Shopify store, providing users with the ability to view product details and add products to a cart.
-The Cart screen allows users to view their cart, change product quantities, and remove products.
-An Order Summary section also provides Subtotal, Tax, and Total calculations.
+The cart screen allows users to view their cart, change product quantities, and remove products.
+An order summary section in the cart provides subtotal, tax, and total amounts.

 The project follows best React Native development practices and uses component-based architecture.
-Most business logic and user interfaces are covered by Jest tests.
+Most business logic and user interfaces are covered with unit tests.

 ## Features:

-1.  **Tab Bar Navigation:** The app contains a Tab Bar with two tabs - Collections and Cart.
+1.  **Tab Bar Navigation:** The app contains a tab bar with two tabs - Collections and Cart.
 It utilizes React Navigation - Stack and Bottom Tabs for navigation between screens.

 2.  **Product Browsing:** The Collections tab displays a list of collections from a Shopify store.
-Tapping on a collection opens a ProductListScreen that displays products in a two-column layout.
-Selecting a product leads the user to a ProductDetailsScreen where they can see the product title, price, description, and an 'Add to cart' button.
+Tapping on a collection opens a product list screen that displays products in a two-column layout.
+Selecting a product leads the user to a product details screen where they can see the product title, price, description, and an "Add to cart" button.

 3.  **Cart Management:** The Cart tab displays the list of items added to the cart, allowing the user to adjust quantities or remove items from the cart.
-The Order summary section provides a breakdown of the Subtotal, Tax, and Total.
-If all items are re,oved from the Cart, an EmptyStatePlaceholder is shown.
+The order summary section provides a breakdown of the subtotal, tax, and total.
+If all items are removed from the Cart - an empty state is shown.

-## Tech Stack:
+## Tech stack:

 1.  **React Native:** Used for cross-platform mobile app development.